radu-antonache89/BankingService/README.md

 2. Open the "OpenSavingsAccount.html" webpage in a browser

-3. Use any of the available credentials listed below to open a new savings account.
+3. Use any of the available credentials listed below to open a new savings account. (the first user already has a savings account, so an error will be displayed)

 The application includes 3 hard-coded users, with the following credentials: